pfargas/pfargas/README.md

 I'm a phyics student interested in IT and computation who tries to learn programming for myself.

-- I'm currently learning gnuplot
+- I'm currently learning gnuplot :raised_hands:
 - I'm looking to get into the computation world